SimonGreenhill/COEDLSS/README.md

 ``[ ] What is the best fitting – most parsimonious – tree?``

-Now that we know which tree is the best fitting, we can answer the following (focus only on the best tree, ignore the bad one):
+Now that we know which tree is the best fitting, we can answer the following questions(focus only on the best tree, ignore the bad one):

 ``[ ] What cognate sets innovated in Proto-Central Polynesian (i.e. the ancestor of Hawaiian & Maori).``